Hands on: Hands on: iPhone 11 Pro Max review

 Early verdict

-If you’re someone who just wants the very best iPhone - in terms of power and performance - on the market, then the iPhone 11 Pro Max is very likely to be it.
+If you’re someone who just wants the very best iPhone - in terms of power and performance - then the iPhone 11 Pro Max is very likely to be it.

 However, the design is starting to look a little dated with the notch at the top of the screen, and the absence of certain features that other rivals pack.